cometecti/cometecti/README.md

 # <p align="center">Wes ☆ 8teen ☆ He/Him</p>

 IWEC *always* for I have severe social anxiety and probably won't respond to anything aside from crowns.

+I am extremely critical of all the media I consume.

 ***